How to do a cash flow analysis

 Once you’ve prepared your cash flow statement, it’s time to analyze it to understand your business’s finances.

 Start by looking at your overall cash flow.
 Is it positive or negative?
 In general, positive numbers are good, while negative numbers can be a bad sign.
-But short-term negative cash flows, especially those caused by purchasing key investments, such as real estate or machinery, aren’t necessarily bad.
+But short-term negative cash flows, especially those caused by purchasing key investments, such as real estate or equipment, aren’t necessarily bad.

 A common item people look for is free cash flow.
 This is a measure of how much cash your business generates after accounting for operating costs and maintaining key assets.